 Linear Algebra for Neuroscientists

-The purpose of this course is to introduce you to matrix-based data analysis methods in neural time series data, with a focus on least-squares model fitting and multivariate dimensionality reduction and source-separation methods.
+The purpose of this course is to introduce you to matrix-based data analysis methods in neural time series data, with a focus on least-squares model fitting, multivariate dimensionality-reduction, and source-separation methods.
 The course is mathematically rigorous but is approachable to researchers with no formal mathematics background.
 MATLAB is the primary numerical processing engine but the material is easily portable to Python or any other language.
 The focus is on understanding methods and their implementation, rather than on using analysis toolboxes.

 After this course you are able to:

-EUR 585: The fee includes the registration fees, course materials, access to library and IT facilities, coffee/tea, lunch, and a number of social activities.
+EUR 550: The fee includes registration fees, course materials, access to library and IT facilities, coffee/tea, lunch, and a number of social activities

 on course website